 • Thousands of aquatic species—including worms, snails, insects, mussels, tiny crustaceans and reptiles and amphibians—thrive in wetlands.
 In turn, larger animals depend on these small aquatic species for food.

-One in ten of the Chesapeake's endangered species rely on wetlands for survival.
+Infographic stating that one in ten of the Chesapeake's endangered species rely on wetlands for survival.

 Economic and aesthetic value